nano-shino/genshinhelper/README.md

 - Install Python 3.9+
 - Create a virtual env and pip install -r requirements.txt
+- Optionally you can also install other requirement files, but they are not needed for the core features.
 - Set up systemd service using the example below

 `sudo vim /etc/systemd/system/genshinhelper.service`